Auxeno/ion/README.md

 grads = loss_fn(model, x, y)  # grads has same structure as model
 ```

-The gradient tree matches the model structure — trainable `Param` positions have gradients, everything else is `None`.
+The gradient tree matches the model structure — trainable `Param` positions have gradients, while everything else is `None`.
+Standard `jax.grad` also works natively with Ion modules, but it will compute gradients with respect to all JAX arrays in the tree rather than isolating the trainable parameters.

-No `ion.jit` wrapper is needed. `jax.jit` works natively with all modules.
+There are no custom wrappers like `ion.jit`, `ion.vmap`, or `ion.scan`.
+Because Ion models are standard pytrees, all native JAX transformations work directly out of the box.

 ### Layers